f5devcentral/f5-velos-training/docs/monitoring_velos.rst

     }

-Fantray Inventory from the API
+Fan Tray Inventory from the API
 ---------------------------

-The chassis fantray status can be queried via the following API command:
+The chassis fan tray status can be queried via the following API command:

 .. code-block:: bash